eric-mokuma/eric-mokuma/README.md

 ## Kia Ora,

-I’m a passionate web development and design student currently studying at Victoria University of Wellington 🎓 and working part-time as a Web Developer at Voice of Aroha 💻.
+I’m a passionate web development and working part-time as a Web Developer at Voice of Aroha 💻.
 I am passionate about everything related to new technology.

 After completing my secondary education in commercial and administrative techniques, I earned a degree in Management Information Systems 📊 in the Democratic Republic of Congo (DRC).
 To build on that foundation, I pursued hands-on training in web development at DEV-ACADEMY in New Zealand 🇳🇿.